sudarshan972003/AcademyTrack/README.md

   - Update existing student records.
   - Delete student records.
 - **Location and Weather Information**: Displays the current location and temperature for the logged-in user.
-- **Custom API**: Displays a Motivational Quote fetched from a custom API built using REST Framework.
+- **Motivational Quote**: Displays a Motivational Quote fetched from a custom API built using REST Framework.

 ### Installation for this project :
 ```